Macrometacorp/docs/docs/cep/query-guide/table-collection.md

 **Purpose**

-Tables allow stream processor to work with stored events.
-By defining a schema for tables stream processor enables them to be processed by queries using their defined attributes with the streaming data.
+Tables allow the stream processor to work with stored events.
+By defining a schema for tables, the stream processor enables them to be processed by queries using their defined attributes with the streaming data.
 You can also interactively query the state of the stored events in the table.

 **Syntax**